json-schema-org/vocab-idl/README.md

 </p>

 ## Charter
-To help explain the process, the project, the SIG and the community, in terms of how they all relate please refer to the [charter](./charter.md).
+To help explain the process, the project, the SIG and the community, in terms of how they all relate, please refer to the [charter](./charter.md).

 ## Code of Conduct
 Respect each other.
 Choose empathy over judgement.
 Act according to the [Code of Conduct](./CODE_OF_CONDUCT.md).